top of page

 How to do the exercise:

 Set up between 3-5 poles in a straight line, spaced between 0.8 and 1.0 metres apart.
 Raise up alternate ends of the poles on a small block so that each pole is on an alternating slope.
 Lead your horse in walk over the poles.
 This increases the challenge from poles flat on the ground.
+See video thanks to our partners EQ Equine.

 How often should I do this?